Tool Integration Architecture¶

 | Google Calendar | Read-Write (personal); Read (work, family) | Direct API | calendar_read, calendar_write, calendar_delete |

-| Discord | Read-Write (Donna channels only) | Direct API | discord_send, discord_read, thread management |
+| Discord | Read-Write (Donna channels + DMs) | Direct API | discord_send, discord_read, discord_dm, thread management, slash commands, interactive views |

-| Twilio | Write (outbound only) | Direct API | sms_send, phone_call |
+| Twilio Voice | Write (outbound only) | Direct API | phone_call (Tier 4 escalation, 1/day) |

 | SQLite Task DB | Read-Write | Direct API | Internal orchestrator access |

-| Supabase | Write (sync replica) | Direct API | Background write-through sync |
+| Supabase | Write (sync replica) | Direct API | Background write-through sync with recovery queue |

 Adopt Before Building¶